bartbutenaers/node-red-contrib-onvif-nodes/README.md

 You can find [here](https://www.onvif.org/wp-content/uploads/2018/05/ONVIF_Profile_Feature_overview_v2-1.pdf) which profile is required to fit your needs.
 Conclusion is that not all Onvif devices will offer the functionality that you might need!

-## Missing functionality
+## Missing functionality and problems
 This Node-Red node is build on top of the [onvif](https://github.com/agsh/onvif) library, which is a profile S and Profile G implementation.
 So this Node-Red node is absolutely no full implementation of the entire Onvif standard!

-So what to do if you need extra functionality:
+Moreover not all device manufacturers implement the Onvif standard correctly.
+In that case you might not be able to fully control your devices using these nodes.

+Most of the Onvif logic is developed in the library I use underneath.
+So to get new functionality or to get a problem fixed, the fastest way to get it done is following these steps:
-1. Create a new issue [here](https://github.com/agsh/onvif/issues) to request your new functionality in the onvif library.
+1. Create a new issue [here](https://github.com/agsh/onvif/issues) to ask your Onvif related question in the onvif library.
+This step is **not** required when you have a Node-RED specific question!
-2. As soon as 1 is implemented, create a new issue [here](https://github.com/bartbutenaers/node-red-contrib-onvif/issues) to request your new functionality in this Node-Red node.
+2. As soon as step 1 is implemented, create a new issue [here](https://github.com/bartbutenaers/node-red-contrib-onvif/issues) and then I can finish your change in this Node-Red node.

 Or if you have programming skills, you might create two pull requests instead.